Sicily's Best Tour Guides

 needs as a traveler.
 Scheduling, for example, is important because your time in a certain destination may be limited and Sicily's historic and archeological sites have fickle open-hours, so concentrate on the practical elements of your visit.

-• Rates may vary based on factors such as the season, but (speaking very generally) the cost of a guide service is typically
+• Rates may vary based on factors such as the season, but (speaking very generally) the cost of a guide service is typically slightly over 100 euros for a half-day (4 hours) "walking tour," and slightly more than

-we know of two that charge double!
-The advantage of this page is that you can contact a guide directly instead of
+of websites that publish rates much higher or lower than those.
+The advantage of this page is that you can contact a guide directly instead of using an intermediary.

-using an intermediary.
 Tipping is always welcome, but especially appropriate with a "larger" group of at least six adults.

 • Travel Agents: Some tour guides may occasionally require a non-refundable deposit of at least 30% from travel